OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 Then from 1 to 50 (using Rust’s nice `..=` inclusive range syntax), we’ll execute the body block somehow.
 Then every method returns its caller (`self`) when there’s no explicit return, which in this case is `start` (remember this is a method defined ON an integer class, which means `self` is an Integer with a value of 1!), so we put `start` back on the stack.

 Neat.
-It’s missing a critical part though: how do we execute the block?
+It’s missing a critical part though...

-### it's harder than it seems, isn't it
+### how do we execute that block?

 The bytecode loop for som-rs is a big `run` method invoked once at the start of the program and which continues until execution ends.
 There’s a call stack of method/block frames that gets added onto throughout execution depending on what calls are made, and getting the current bytecode is just a matter of accessing the current frame (the last on the frames stack) and reading the bytecode from it that corresponds to the current bytecode index.